kennolot/CTF-pi/4.vulnerable_web_apps/ctfpi4_2/README.md

 `http://127.0.0.1:8080/ping?ip=127.0.0.1;ls` (notice the ls command), now we also see files on the system, meaning we have terminal access, can you find the flag?

+### Cleaning up

+When done with the tasks run `docker compose down` to remove the containers and other ctf files.